Compare

 Comparison based on out-of-the-box features without third-party add-ons.
 Last updated March 2026.

-• You need multi-entity consolidation, intercompany eliminations, or cross-entity reporting — none of which Xero supports natively.
+• You need multi-entity consolidation, intercompany eliminations, or cross-entity reporting.
+Xero doesn't support any of this natively.

 • You need GAAP compliance modules like ASC 606 revenue recognition, ASC 842 lease accounting, or ASC 830 FX revaluation.

-• You want AI-powered features — categorization, footnotes, financial assistant, SmartGL auto-posting — built into the platform.
+• You want automation (categorization, footnotes, finance assistant, SmartGL auto-posting) built into the platform.

-• You need enterprise controls like approval workflows, SAML SSO, and a period close checklist without upgrading to a separate product.
+• You need enterprise controls like Dual-Control Mode, SAML SSO, and a period close checklist without upgrading to a separate product.